slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Freedom is never more than one generation away from extinction."
 -- Ronald Reagan [1911]*

-> *"The clash of ideas is the sound of freedom."
--- Lady Bird Johnson [1912]*

-> *"I would rather have questions that can’t be answered than answers that can’t be questioned."
--- Richard Feynman [1918]*

-> *"Human beings are born with different capacities.
-If they are free, they are not equal.
-And if they are equal, they are not free."
--- Aleksandr Solzhenitsyn [1918]*

 > *"The more you have to define freedom the less freedom you have."
 -- Alexander Bickel [1924]*